Sienci-Labs/Resources/vortex/vx-assembly/ytsb-vx-assembly2.md

 ## Missing/Broken Parts?

 We got you – your kit has spares and redundancy included.
-If a part is lost or isn’t going together how you expect, no worries; just check through the bags and you’ll likely find what you need to continue assembly.
+If a part is lost or isn't going together how you expect, no worries; just check through the bags and you'll likely find what you need to continue assembly.
 Expect a couple of bolts left over at the end and feel free to set these aside for future machine maintenance.

 We supply extra parts so that:

-- If a part doesn’t work properly the extra one can be used instead
+- If a part doesn't work properly the extra one can be used instead
-- If you lose something (especially small things) you don’t have to search the floor
+- If you lose something (especially small things) you don't have to search the floor
 - We reduce the chance of packing too few on our end

-If a part is missing completely, check that you’re looking for the right thing and ensure you look through all the packaging you received with your Vortex.
+If a part is missing completely, check that you're looking for the right thing and ensure you look through all the packaging you received with your Vortex.

-If a part arrives broken and doesn’t have a spare, the Vortex’s warranty covers replacement parts and we’ll even be happy to help you out if you break it yourself.
-Just shoot us a message here (https://sienci.com/contact-us/) and we’ll get back to you as soon as we can.
+If a part arrives broken and doesn't have a spare, the Vortex's warranty covers replacement parts and we'll even be happy to help you out if you break it yourself.
+Just shoot us a message here (https://sienci.com/contact-us/) and we'll get back to you as soon as we can.

 ## Assembly Tips